Edited by LM 3/5/25

 Existing Investment Funds

-The Plan provides for twenty-seven investment alternatives.
+The plan provides for many investment options.
 Carefully consider the investment objectives, risks, fees and expenses of the annuity and/or the investment options.
 Contact Empower Retirement for a prospectus, a summary prospectus and disclosure document, as available, containing this information.
 Read them carefully before investing.

 • Passive US Bond Index Fund